 The aim of our high school programme is to enable our students to approach challenges in an entrepreneurial way that brings together relationship skills with practical solutions in their private lives as well as in business and the greater community.
 Our programme helps students recognise that civic responsibility and meaningful community service enriches their learning experience as well as strengthens the whole community.

-OUR HIGH SHOOL PROGRAMME PROMOTES INDIVIDUALS WHO ARE:
+BLOOM HIGH SCHOOL PROGRAMME PROMOTES INDIVIDUALS WHO ARE:

 • Self-motivated and self-reliant;